grm34/ZenMaxBuilder/docs/index.md

 <br>
 ## Installation

+The installer simply clones the repository in your `HOME` and creates a symbolic link of the executable in `usr/bin`.

 Install ZenMaxBuilder (will be installed in your `HOME`) :

     wget https://kernel-builder.com/zmb && bash zmb install; rm zmb